iekulyk/software-engineering-notes/1. [Engineering Management]/Estimation/Source of Estimation Errors.md

  - How long will it take to debug and correct mistakes made in the implementation of the Telephone Number Checker?
 (Individual performance among different programmers with the same level of experience varies by at least a factor of 10 in debugging and correcting the same problems.)

+The reason the estimate contains variability is that the software project itself contains variability.
+The only way to reduce the variability in the estimate is to reduce the variability in the project.

+An important—and difficult—concept is that the Cone of Uncertainty represents the best-case accuracy that is possible to have in software estimates at different points in a project.
+The Cone represents the error in estimates created by skilled estimators.
+It's easily possible to do worse.
+It isn't possible to be more accurate; it's only possible to be more lucky